 As much as you love cutting up and digging into a thick, juicy steak, you probably shouldn’t be.
 By now, you’re likely aware of the effects that red meat consumption has on our health, as well as our environment.
 That is one of the reasons why steakhouse chains like Outback, LongHorn, Chili’s, and Carrabba Italian Grill don’t serve Red Meat.
-The good news is, it’s never too late to make a change, and if you needed any more convincing, here’s everything that you can expect your body to experience when you decide to cut back on your love of steaks and cheeseburgers.
+The good news is, it’s never too late to make a change, and if you need any more convincing, here’s everything that you can expect your body to experience when you decide to cut back on your love of steaks and cheeseburgers.

 Effects of quitting red meat

 Inflammation is a biological response that is supposed to help as well as protect your body’s tissue from harm.
 Unfortunately, lifestyle choices can cause chronic inflammation, which increases the risk of heart attacks, strokes, diabetes, and autoimmune diseases, among other conditions.

 In regards to red meat, a study published in the journal Nutrition found that vegetarians have less inflammation in the body than meat-eaters.
 This may be due to the fact that plant-based diets are high in antioxidants and fiber – both of which contain anti-inflammatory properties.

 A healthy eating nutritionist can help guide you in achieving a plant-based diet.
 Although animal products like meat are high in protein, vegetarians can still get the right amount with a carefully planned diet.